optimisticninja/scripts/README.md

-compton-toggle.sh         == Toggle compton compositor (I map it to ALT+SHIFT+F12 like KDE since I use XFCE) xbacklight.sh             == Assign to hotkeys if ACPI is broken for your screen dimming. backup-system.sh          == Script I wrote to backup my system, files in backup-system.includes are rsynced decrypt-backup-drive.sh   == Exactly what it says tar-filesystem.sh         == Modified script from ArchWiki to backup my system minus /home unmount-backup-drive.sh   == Excactly what it says
+compton-toggle.sh         == Toggle compton compositor (I map it to ALT+SHIFT+F12 like KDE since I use XFCE) xbacklight.sh             == Assign to hotkeys if ACPI is broken for your screen dimming. backup-system.sh          == Script I wrote to backup my system, files in backup-system.includes are rsynced restore-system.sh         == Grabs system tarball from backup server and restores it. decrypt-backup-drive.sh   == Exactly what it says tar-filesystem.sh         == Modified script from ArchWiki to backup my system minus /home unmount-backup-drive.sh   == Excactly what it says